smartanthill/smartanthill2_0/docs/index.rst

 beginning from embedded development boards and ending with off-the-shelf sensors and actuators.
-They can be connected via very different communication means - from wired (currently Serial, with CAN bus and Ethernet planned soon) to wireless (currently IEEE 802.15, with low-cost RF, ZigBee and WiFi planned soon).
+They can be connected via very different communication means - from wired (currently Serial, with CAN bus and Ethernet planned soon) to wireless (currently IEEE 802.15.4, with low-cost RF, Bluetooth Smart, ZigBee and WiFi planned soon).

 All SmartAnthill devices within a system are controlled from the one place (such as PC or credit-card sized computer Raspberry Pi, BeagleBoard or